 Kidney and Liver Disease Diet Restrictions for Dogs

 If your dog has kidney disease, it should be fed a low-phosphorus diet.
 Vegetables that are low in phosphorus include squashes, zucchini, and sweet potatoes.

 Dogs with liver or chronic pancreatic disease are not restricted to flour or phosphorus.
 However, it's important to limit fat intake.
-These Veggie Treats are perfect for them since they don't contain fat or animal protein.
+The veggie treats (recipe 9) are perfect for them since they don't contain fat or animal protein.

 - 1 banana (mashed)

 - 1/2 cup peanut butter